 Fisher, Beckenham Town, Canterbury, Erith Town, Glebe, Crowborough Ath, Tunbridge Wells, Erith & Belvedere, AFC Croydon and Deal Town.

 FA Cup – First game defeat to Little Common

 FA Vase – Awaiting semi-final games after 6 victories

 Kent Senior Trophy – Awaiting Cup Final v Sheppey United

 Challenge Cup – Lost to Erith Town in Quarter Finals

 The season came to a halt far too early for Corinthian as every day they were getting closer to sealing promotion to the Division above plus had a County Cup Final to look forward to.
-This campaign will also be remembered for their outstanding FA Vase run which saw them book a double header with Hebburn Town in the last 4.
+However this campaign will also be remembered for their outstanding FA Vase run which saw them book a double header with Hebburn Town in the last 4.

-At time of writing we are unsure whether their Cup Final or Vase semi will ever take place, but there is no doubting that this campaign has been the best one in the Hoops history and we can only hope that they are to see the rewards for their hard work throughout the year with a visit to Wembley in the near future.
+At time of writing we are unsure whether their Cup Final or Vase semi will ever take place, but there is no doubting that this season has been the best one in the Hoops history and we can only hope that they are to see the rewards for their hard work throughout the year with a visit to Wembley in the near future.

 Photo Credit: Matt Bristow | mattbristow.net